WHAT IS THERE TO DO WHEN I VISIT?

 - Day 4 Visit downtown Roanoke for the fun Taubman Art Museum, transportation museum, O. Winston Link museum, and some fantastic restaurants (Shellie recommends Lucky and Fortuna downtown), many feature live music in the evenings.
 Don’t forget your camera and go to the famous Texas Tavern (trust us on this one).
 Park and walk to all of these places.
 Parking is free after 5pm in certain lots.
 Walk the famous Farmers Market, take in a live show at Mill Mountain Theater and end your evening at Mill Mountain Coffee.

 - Day 5 check out, proceed to Black Dog Salvage (Salvage Dawgs) in Roanoke just 25 miles to Memorial Ave in Roanoke (closed Sundays).
 A must do without leaving Roanoke, if you do that then you need to have a burger at Jack Brown’s Burger and Beer Joint (to see the bar comprised of an old pick-up truck from Salvage Dawgs.
 Downtown Roanoke is a 25-30 minute drive.

 Please see our sites of interest page for more information on places to visit, here’s a sampling – these are day tripping sites (not in our town):

 MAKE MUSICAL MEMORIES HEADING EAST ON THE CROOKED ROAD – CLICK HERE FOR A RECOMMENDED ITINERARY

 *We try to keep upcoming events listed on our blog and highlight annual events like Wine Festivals and Antique Farm Days.
-(Hours of operation are not controlled by the innkeeper, so double check before firming up your plans.)
-Learn more about the music and culture in these mountains.
+Hours of operation are not controlled by the innkeepers, so double check before firming up your plans.
+We hope you can get out and explore and learn more about the music and culture in these mountains.